CES 2026 Chip Wars: Intel's 18A ...

 For a company that spent years watching its stock price slide, endured waves of layoffs, and shipped CPUs that literally degraded themselves, Intel hitting a $300 billion market cap feels like a plot twist nobody saw coming.

-According to data tracked by CompaniesMarketCap, Intel's market capitalization recently crossed the $300 billion mark, a threshold the company last cleared back in October 2000.
+Data from CompaniesMarketCap shows Intel's market capitalization recently crossed the $300 billion mark, a threshold the company last cleared back in October 2000.
 That puts Team Blue at 47th on the global list of most valuable companies by market cap.
 Not exactly Nvidia territory (which is sitting at roughly $4.5 trillion, for context), but a meaningful signal that investors are starting to believe in Intel's direction again.

 What actually moved the needle